Email/Web: sean.m.smith@maine.edu

 Orono, Maine 04469

-Professional / Academic Interests: Dr. Smith is an Associate Professor in the School of Earth and Climate Sciences with a joint appointment to the Senator George J. Mitchell Center for Sustainability Solutions.
-His research seeks to understand the processes that shape the Earth’s landscape with focused attention towards alterations to hillslopes and streams caused by human activities (e.g. agriculture, development, dams, etc.) and climate change.
-Much of the work is thereby within the sub-disciplines of applied watershed, fluvial, and coastal geomorphology, surface water hydrology, earth surface processes, and the flux of sediment and nutrients in the contemporary landscape.
-A primary goal of his research is to advance the capacity of natural resource managers to predict and mitigate environmental impacts streams, rivers, lakes, and estuaries across varied spatial and time scales.
+Professional / Academic Interests: Dr. Smith is an Associate Professor in the School of Earth and Climate Sciences with a joint appointment to the Mitchell Center for Sustainability Solutions.
+His master’s degree from the University of Maryland focused on fluvial geomorphology and his doctoral degree from Johns Hopkins University on watershed processes and geomorphology.
+His research seeks to expand understanding and knowledge about the processes that shape Earth’s landscape with attention towards modern alterations to hillslopes and streams caused by human activities (e.g. agriculture, development, dams) and climate change.
+Much of the work is thereby within the sub-disciplines of applied watershed, fluvial, and coastal geomorphology, surface water hydrology, Earth surface processes, land-sea connections, and sediment and water quality load estimation in contemporary landscapes.
+A primary goal of his research is to advance the capacity of natural resource managers to predict and mitigate alterations to streams, rivers, lakes, and estuaries across varied spatial and time scales.

-In addition to current teaching and research activities Dr. Smith has experience working on the West Coast and the Mid-Atlantic region of North America, including extensive collaboration with partners involved with the U.S. EPA Chesapeake Bay Program.
+In addition to current teaching and research activities, Dr. Smith has experience working on the collaborative development of solutions to watershed management challenges along the West Coast and in the Mid-Atlantic regions of North America, including extensive collaborations with Chesapeake Bay Program partners, as well as in Europe.
 Outcomes of his research has been published in multiple peer reviewed journals, monographs, and technical reports.
-He also led the creation of environmental education publications, including Maryland Streams – Take a Closer Look focused on descriptions and explanations for the appearance and dynamics of stream systems in the Mid-Atlantic region.
+He also led the creation of environmental education publications focused on descriptions and explanations for the appearance and dynamics of stream systems in varied physiographic settings.